A Guide to Competition Handicaps

 Existing or Lapsed C-Handicappers.

-- Any member may return up to 10 supplementary cards per year for handicapping purposes.
+- Any member, except Category 1 players, may return unlimited supplementary cards per year for handicapping purposes.
 A minimum of 3 qualifying scores per year is required to maintain a CONGU Competition handicap.
+Category 1 players may only submit supplementary cards between 1st September and 31st December sufficient to maintain a Competition handicap

-- A supplementary card should be for 18 holes, at LGC, over a measured course (yellow or white tees for men) recording the gross score for each hole.
+- A supplementary card should be for 18 holes, or 2X matched 9 holes, at LGC, over a measured course (yellow or white tees for men) recording the gross score for each hole.

 - Each card must be marked and signed “by a responsible person acceptable to the Handicap Committee”* and signed by the player.